'It is a major worry for students': New campaign to warn students of spiking to be launched

 Minister for Further Education Simon Harris has said an information campaign to raise awareness among students and young people of the risk of spiking is to be launched.

-It was reported today that 120 incidents of spiking were reported to police in Northern Ireland so far this year.
+It was reported this week that 120 incidents of spiking were reported to police in Northern Ireland so far this year.

 The last few months has seen a rise in such incidents with worrying reports of injection spiking's, along with drinks being spiked.

-Speaking to reporters today Minister Harris said that he spoke to the Union of Students in Ireland (USI) yesterday about the ongoing issue.
+Speaking to reporters on Friday Minister Harris said that he spoke to the Union of Students in Ireland (USI) on Thursday about the ongoing issue.

 “It is a major worry for students and they discussed that with me yesterday and what we have agreed to do is to work together… to put in place an information campaign.